crissrocca/cryptocurrency_trading/README.md

-# cryptocurrency_trading
+# Cryptocurrency Trading
-script to analyze the cryptocurrency market in TradingView
+Customized VuManChu Cipher A & B script to analyze and testing the cryptocurrency market in TradingView

 This script is open to the trading community, to customize and adapt different options on the original.
 Helping to have an indicator in different temporality and operations.